rodv92/PMTR_001_SRV/README.md

 The incentive behind moving average calculation is to apply low pass filtering and filter any spurious spike that would make an inappropriate relay action at the time.

-An 'relay action' is a set of the following parameters :
+- A 'relay action' is a set of the following parameters :

--An expression : using tokens representing PMTR_001_SRV parameters, and a set of inequalities and logic.
+- An expression : using tokens representing PMTR_001_SRV parameters, and a set of inequalities and logic.
--A moving average to use for expression evaluation (except energy which is never averaged) -A dry run, which does not perform the relay action, but does log all action behaviour -A recovery period during which the moving average must evaluate negatively the expression before reverting relay action A HIGH or LOW state to command the relay on expression true. (on false evaluation the state commanded will the be opposite ) nb  : This evaluation from memory is the first action to be executed at boot up.
+- A moving average to use for expression evaluation (except energy which is never averaged)
+- A dry run, which does not perform the relay action, but does log all action behaviour
+- A recovery period during which the moving average must evaluate negatively the expression before reverting relay action
+- A HIGH or LOW state to command the relay on expression true. (on false evaluation the state commanded will the be opposite ) nb  : This evaluation from memory is the first action to be executed at boot up.
-A list of pins on which DIGITALWRITE Will be performed.
+- A list of pins on which DIGITALWRITE Will be performed.
 It is recommended that each action activates a separate set of pins, otherwise the last evaluated actions will have precedence if not dryruns.

 There are 5 actions slots.